agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 (content:facility-location-problem)=
 ## Facility Location Problem
-The previously explored methods of the Hough Transform and RANSAC are both _greedy_ methods; the order in which solutions are generated favours those models which are found first.
+The previously explored methods of the Hough transform and RANSAC are both _greedy_ methods; the order in which solutions are generated favours those models which are found first.
 The consequence of greedy optimisation is that the global solution across several models may not be optimal.

 :::{admonition} To Do
 :class: margin